puetzp/prometheus-http-query/README.md

 ## Compatibility

 This library is generally compatible with Prometheus versions starting from v2.30.
-Individual client methods might fail with older versions.
+Individual client methods might fail with older versions as newer versions of Prometheus server support additional methods and query parameters.
+Run Prometheus server version >= 2.46 to ensure maximum compatibility.

 ## Tests